Carbeile Junior School

 IMPLEMENTATION:

-• All lessons are planned using skills progressions so that knowledge is taught horizontally across the year group, skills are progressed vertically across the key stage, resulting in diagonal learning.
+• All lessons are planned using our music skills progression so that knowledge is taught horizontally across the year group and skills are progressed vertically across the key stage, resulting in diagonal learning.

 • Children are taught to sing and play musically with increasing confidence and control.